ShawnKyzer/expert-system-gpt/README.md

 4. Move into the main pipeline directory

     ```cd expert-system-gpt-pipeline```
-5. Follow the instructions in the README.md file located in that directory
+6. Continue the next steps in this [README](expert-system-gpt-pipeline/README.md)

 ## References